 Migrating Your Email

 One of the best kept secrets of IT support people is that we don’t really know the answers to every IT problem we come across.
-We might act like we do, and it might seem like we do, however, what we do know how to do really well is find answers extremely quickly and think through which options presented might work best for the problem set we are facing.
+We might act like we do, and it might seem like we do; however, what we do know how to do really well is find answers extremely quickly and think through which options presented might work best for the problem set we are facing.

 Obviously, experience helps A TON, but if someone understands the basic foundation of how a certain application or system works, it becomes much easier to troubleshoot an issue that comes up related to said application or system.